Components, available as an experimental

 Alternatively, you can also click the gear icon in the control panel header of the instance to enter the component editing mode:

 You are now editing the main component.
-Indicated by the purple MAIN COMPONENT
+Indicated by the purple color in the control panel header.

 As mentioned before, any change you perform on the main component applies to all instances of this component on your site.